-In all other areas on this project perform clearing to the limits established by Method "III" shown on Standard No. 200.03 of the 2006 Roadway Standard Drawings.
+Perform clearing on this project to the limits established by Method "III" shown on Standard No. 200.03 of the 2006 Roadway Standard Drawings.

 Page 2-2, Article 200-3, Clearing, add the following as the 6th paragraph:

 At bridge sites, clear the entire width of the right of way beginning at a station 3 feet back of the beginning extremity of the structure and ending at a station 3 feet beyond the ending extremity of the structure.